alexanderchoban/OpenSBIS/README.md

 # OpenSBIS
 Open Small Business Inventory System is a free and simple inventory system designed for small businesses.
+This application is built on ASP.NET Core and React.

 ## Build
 * set ASPNETCORE_ENVIRONMENT=Development or export ASPNETCORE_ENVIRONMENT=Development
-* webpack
 * dotnet run

 ## Publish